Is LeetCode Enough in 2026? Why You Might Still Fail (And What to Do)

 The short answer: LeetCode is necessary but not sufficient.
 It's the foundation of technical interview prep, but relying on it alone leaves significant gaps that can cost you offers—especially at senior levels.

-This guide breaks down exactly what LeetCode covers, what it doesn't, and how to build a complete preparation strategy that actually lands jobs.
+This guide breaks down exactly what LeetCode covers, what it doesn't, and how to build a complete preparation strategy based on my experience interviewing at Google, Meta, and Amazon.

 Let's give credit where it's due.
 LeetCode is the industry standard for a reason.